m-zakeri/DatabaseDesign/projects/RLMS/Backend/README.md

 - **Database:** Mysql (for development, can be configured for other databases like PostgreSQL in production)

+## Database ERD and Schema
+You can find ERD of prject in:
+- *Backend/Research Laboratory Management ERD.png*
+- *Research Laboratory Management Tables.jpg*

 ## Setup Instructions

 1. **Clone the Repository:**